François-Joseph Fétis: Career

 His talent for composition manifested itself at the age of seven, and at nine years old he was an organist at Saint Waltrude, Mons.
 In 1800 he went to Paris and completed his studies at the Conservatory under such masters as Boïeldieu, Jean-Baptiste Rey and Louis-Barthélémy Pradher.

 In 1806 he undertook the revision of the Roman liturgical chants in the hope of discovering and establishing their original form.
 In this year he also began his Biographie universelle des musiciens, the most important of his works, which did not appear until 1834.

 In 1821 he was appointed professor at the Paris Conservatory.
 In 1827 he founded the Revue musicale, the first serious paper in France devoted exclusively to musical matters.
 Fétis remained in the French capital till 1833, when at the request of Leopold I, he became director of the Royal Conservatory of Brussels and the king's chapelmaster.
 He also was the founder, and, until his death, the conductor of the celebrated concerts attached to the conservatory of Brussels, and he inaugurated a free series of lectures on musical history and philosophy.

 Fétis produced a large quantity of original compositions, from the opera and the oratorio to the simple chanson, including several musical hoaxes, the most famous of which is the "Lute concerto by Valentin Strobel", premiered with Fernando Sor as soloist.
 Carcassi, as well as Sor, participated in the performance.
-The work is attributed NOT to the Alsascian lutenist Valentin Strobel, but to Jean (Johann) Strobach, a member of a prominent Bohemian family of musicians.
+The work is attributed not to the Alsascian lutenist Valentin Strobel, but to Jean (Johann) Strobach, a member of a prominent Bohemian family of musicians.
 This Strobach (fl.
-1650–1720) served Leopold I, and there is no evidence that Fetis's score is a hoax.
-The composition was published in 1698, although no copy is known to have survived, except Fetis' manuscript score, which is in the Royal Conservatory Library in Brussels.
+1650–1720) served Leopold I, and there is no evidence that Fétis's score is a hoax.
+The composition was published in 1698, although no copy is known to have survived, except Fétis' manuscript score, which is in the Royal Conservatory Library in Brussels.

-In 1856, he worked closely with Jean-Baptiste Vuillaume in writing a fascinating treatise about Antonio Stradivari (Antoine Stradivari, luthier célèbre).
+In 1856, he worked closely with Jean-Baptiste Vuillaume in writing a treatise about Antonio Stradivari (Antoine Stradivari, luthier célèbre).
 It includes detailed chapters on the history and development of the violin family, old master Italian violin makers (including the Stradivari and Guarneri families) and an analysis of the bows of François Tourte.
 His interest in instruments can also be gathered from his very substantial collection, which includes the oldest surviving Arab oud.